FPS Privacy Notice

 The FPS register is available to organisations who send direct marketing faxes to enable the organisation to screen their data and ensure that such faxes are not sent to FPS registered numbers.
 This is conducted under license to ensure compliance with relevant laws and best practice guidance.
 The file only contains fax numbers.
 No other details are transferred to licensees for the purpose of screening.

-When a Fax Preference Service user makes a complaint about receipt of an unsolicited sales and marketing fax, the FPS writes to the alleged offending organisation informing them of their obligation under the Privacy and Electronic Communications (EC Directive) Regulations 2003 to screen against the register and provide the organisation with information about the complaint to enable them to respond with a reason that the call was made.
+When a Fax Preference Service user makes a complaint about receipt of an unsolicited sales and marketing fax, the FPS writes to the alleged offending organisation informing them of their obligation under the Privacy and Electronic Communications (EC Directive) Regulations 2003 to screen against the register and provide the organisation with information about the complaint to enable them to respond with a reason why the fax was sent.
 This is collated into a report that TPSL sends to the regulator, the Information Commissioner’s Office, to enable investigation and possible enforcement.

 From time to time, FPS may be required by law to share complaint and registration data with police, the courts or another enforcement body.